UniversityPhysics/VP01a_the_sparrow/README.md

 We will use the visual package for Python, referred to as VPython.
 There is a lot of helpful reference material and tutorial videos available at http://VPython.org.

+## "All I ever did was copy and paste code, I don't know how to do this next assignment"
+Each of these computational assignments is a stepping stone, building toward more challenging projects later in the semester.
+Be advised that students are sometimes surprised when they are expected to use what they learn on one assignment in the next assignment.

+Advice:
+*Think as you type, don't copy and paste.
+*If something doesn't make sense in this class, ask for help right away.

+Yes, understanding how to code physics will be on the test, so that won't be a surprise.

 ## Draw 3D shapes in VPython

 Let's build a birdhouse!
 VPython makes it easy to make a box shape: if you click help and select box, this is the syntax: